 |Quotation mark (")||" (In text, use the keyboard quote, but to include a quotation mark in an XML element, use ")|

-|Registered trademark (®)||<reg/> (Authors can, but don't need to, insert trademark symbols; the developerWorks editorial staff will take care of trademarks.)|
+|Registered trademark (®)||<reg/> (Authors can, but don't need to, insert trademark symbols; the developerWorks editorial staff takes care of trademarks)|

 |Right angle bracket, or greater-than sign (>)||>|

-|Trademark (™)||<trade/> (Authors can, but don't need to, insert trademark symbols; the developerWorks editorial staff will take care of trademarks.)|
+|Trademark (™)||<trade/> (Authors can, but don't need to, insert trademark symbols; the developerWorks editorial staff takes care of trademarks)|

 <TABLE border="0" width="100%">

 Not sure how to highlight code strings?
 Do you emphasize an article or book title?
 When should you use no highlighting at all?
-The developerWorks editorial style guide shows the highlighting conventions recommended for developerWorks content.
+The developerWorks editorial style guide shows the highlighting conventions recommended for developerWorks articles.

-Submitting your content to developerWorks
+Submitting your article to developerWorks